Apply Now for Scholarships and Grants with a July Deadline

 Criteria for the Prestigious Rhodes Scholarship

-Former Rhodes Scholars who received a Rhodes Scholarship are fascinating people who lead productive, exciting, broadly innovative, and diverse lives.
+Former Rhodes Scholars who received a Rhodes Scholarship for study abroad are fascinating people who lead productive, exciting, broadly innovative, and diverse lives.
 After all, they must be academically, morally, physically, and internationally inclined, to ever have been considered for a Rhodes Scholarship in the first place.
 Any person worthy of receiving Rhodes Scholarships must be very well rounded and will have a natural desire to lead others, promote international peace and understanding, and unselfishly share their wisdom worldwide in such a way that it benefits everyone they meet.

 Rhodes Scholarships were first offered after the death of Cecil J. Rhodes, an extraordinary British pioneer who envisioned world peace and improved international relations brought about by the studies and efforts of diverse groups of outstanding leaders.
 Rhodes died in 1902, leaving a will that provided funds for people deserving of Rhodes Scholarships, which were first issued in 1904.
 Rhodes set high standards for students worthy of these scholarships but was adamant that no one be denied eligibility because of race or religion.
 Although women were not at first eligible, they, too, were included starting in 1976.